List of airliner shootdown incidents: LATI I-TELO

-I-TELO, another Savoia-Marchetti SM-75 of LATI, was shot down on a military flight from Tunis to Castelvetrano on November 15, 1942, killing all 4 on board.
+I-TELO, a Savoia-Marchetti SM-75 of LATI, was shot down on a military flight from Tunis, Tunisia to Castelvetrano, Sicily, Italy on November 15, 1942, killing all 4 on board.
 It is unknown who shot down the plane.

 BOAC G-AGEJ

-G-AGEJ, a BOAC Lockheed 18-40 Lodestar, was shot down by a Junkers Ju 88 of Luftwaffe 10/NJG 3 piloted by lieutenant Werner Speidel on April 4, 1943, 50 kilometers (31.3 miles) NW of Skagen, on a passenger flight from Stockholm to Saint Andrews.
+G-AGEJ, a BOAC Lockheed 18-40 Lodestar, was shot down by a Junkers Ju 88 of Luftwaffe 10/NJG 3 piloted by Lieutenant Werner Speidel on April 4, 1943, 50 kilometers (31.3 miles) NW of Skagen, on a passenger flight from Stockholm to Saint Andrews.
 All 7 on board were killed.

-LATI I-BONI

-I-BONI, another Savoia-Marchetti SM-75 of LATI, was shot down on April 10, 1943.
-The location, fatalities (if any), and who shot down the plane is unknown.

 LATI I-MAST

-I-MAST, another Savoia-Marchetti SM-75 of LATI, was shot down by RAF fighters on April 13, 1943, during a passenger flight over the Mediterranean.
+I-MAST, another Savoia-Marchetti SM-75 of LATI, was shot down by Royal Air Force fighters on April 13, 1943, during a passenger flight over the Mediterranean.
 It is unknown if anyone died.

 LATI I-MONC

-I-MONC, another Savoia-Marchetti SM-75 of LATI, was shot down by enemy fighters on April 19, 1943, during a passenger flight over the Mediterranean.
+I-MONC, another Savoia-Marchetti SM-75 of Italian airline LATI, was shot down by enemy fighters on April 19, 1943, during a passenger flight over the Mediterranean.
 It is unknown if anyone died.